reves/fley/README.md

             }
         }
     },
+    // Translations

-    buy: 'Buy now for {n:price}!', // using a format
+    buy: 'Buy now for {n:price}!', // using the defined formatting options "price"
     add: 'Add (a book | {n} books) to your shopping cart.',
     cart: 'You have {n} (book | books) in your shopping cart.',
     category: 'We have (one book | many books) in this category.',